-The Warringah Freeway Upgrade component on the project involves upgrading four kilometres of the Warringah Freeway to allow for the connection of the Western Harbour and Beaches Link tunnels.
+The Warringah Freeway Upgrade component of the Project involves upgrading four kilometres of the Warringah Freeway to allow for the connection of the Western Harbour Tunnel.
 The upgrade will simplify the way the road operates, reduce merging and provide a continuous dedicated bus lane onto the Sydney Harbour Bridge.